Quantum Hamilton-Jacobi Theory, Spectral Path Integrals and Exact-WKB Analysis: Classical and Quantum Canonical Transformations

-{\bf Classical Hamilton-Jacobi transformation:} We first discuss the Hamilton-Jacobi formalism in classical mechanics, and next, we discuss its implementation to quantum theory.
+We first discuss the Hamilton-Jacobi formalism in classical mechanics, and next, we discuss its implementation to quantum theory.
 For any classical system, one can consider a canonical transformation $(q,p)\to(Q,P)$ defined by the type-2 generating function $G_2(q,P)$, such that

 One can choose the action to be the generating function up to a constant

 then we see that the new Hamiltonian $\Tilde{H}$ in terms of the new coordinates is identically zero,

 Therefore, the new coordinates are constants of motion, i.e., their equations of motion are trivial: